A Global Challenge: Emerging Infectious Diseases

 Our Master of Public Health degree offers students like you with a unique opportunity to make an impact on the lives of others.

 - Emerging infectious diseases (EIDs) are a significant burden on global economies and public health.
-Their emergence is thought to be driven largely by socio-economic, environmental and ecological factors, but no comparative study has explicitly analysed these linkages to understand global temporal and spatial patterns of EIDs.
+Their emergence is thought to be driven largely by socio-economic, environmental and ecological factors, but no comparative study has explicitly analyzed these linkages to understand global temporal and spatial patterns of EIDs.

 - Most emerging infectious diseases (60.3 percent) are zoonoses, or animal diseases that can be transmitted to people.